 What Benefits is Your Optical Practice Getting from Social Media?

-Using social media to market your practice is probably the reason you signed on to social media in the first place.
-Social media provides a great opportunity to reach a wide audience, at a good price.
+Using social media to market your practice is the most obvious benefit.
+Social media provides a great opportunity to reach a wide audience at a good price.
 On a pretty cheap budget you can promote your page and posts to very defined target audiences.
 Building a strong online community will help boost your web traffic, search engine ranking, and credibility among your followers.

-In today's healthcare world many patients turn to the internet to get information about their symptoms, diagnosis, and treatments.
-Social media gives you the opportunity to provide important patient education materials to provide richer customer experiences.
-The more helpful information you can provide your patients the more engagement and trust you'll build with your followers.
+In today's healthcare world, many patients turn to the internet to get information about their symptoms, diagnosis, and treatments.
+Social media gives you the opportunity to provide important patient education materials for richer patient experiences.
+The more helpful information you can provide, the more engagement and trust you'll build with your followers.
 In another survey, U.S. patients said they would check their doctors' social media feeds daily or weekly if their doctor was posting regularly.
 And, here's what patients would like to see the most:

 - 20% Healthy lifestyle tips